visma-meglerfront/slim3-init/README.md

 ### 5. SlimInit 4.2 requires PHP 8.1+

-Currently in development, this version will require PHP 8.1 or higher.
+This version will require PHP 8.1 or higher.

+### 6. Using `Handler\Route` is considered legacy behavior

+There now exists `Attributes\Route` to decorate methods with that configure routing.
+Being able to override `getRoutes(): array` will be removed in an upcoming release.

 ## Minor Changes